robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 Currently DOC(X), LATEX and/ or PDF file formats are the most frequently used formats for journal submission platforms.
 But even if the content of a submitted manuscript might be accepted during the peer review 'as is', the format still needs to be adjusted to the particular publication style in the production stage.
 For the electronic distribution and archiving of scientific works, which is gaining more and more importance, additional formats (EPUB, (X)HTML, JATS) need to be generated. **Tab.
 1** lists the file formats which are currently the most relevant ones for scientific publishing.

+Although the content elements of documents, such as title, author, abstract, text, figures, tables, etc., remain the same, the syntax of the file formats is rather different. **Tab.
+2** demonstrates some simple examples of differences in different markup languages.

+Documents with the commonly used Office Open XML (DOCX Microsoft Word files) and OpenDocument (ODT LibreOffice) file formats can be opened in a standard text editor after unzipping.
+However, content and formatting information is distributed into various folders and files.
+Practically speaking, those file formats require the use of special word processing software.

+From a writer's perspective, the use of _What You See Is What You Get (WYSIWYG)_ programs such as Microsoft Word, WPS Office or LibreOffice might be convenient, because the formatting of the document is directly visible.
+But the complicated syntax specifications often result in problems when using different software versions and for collaborative writing.
+Simple conversions between file formats can be difficult or impossible.
+In a worst-case scenario, 'old' files cannot be opened any more for lack of compatible software.

+In some parts of the scientific community therefore LATEX, a typesetting program in plain text format, is very popular.
+With LATEX, documents with highest typographic quality can be produced.
+However, the source files are cluttered with LATEX commands and the source text can be complicated to read.
+Causes of compilation errors in LATEX are sometimes difficult to find.
+Therefore, LATEX is not very user friendly, especially for casual writers or beginners.

 Table: Current standard formats for scientific publishing.

 **Type** | **Description**           | **Use**            | **Syntax**    | **Reference**